ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 ### 2.5 The `pass` Keyword

-When you design a porgram, you divide your application into several functions but don't know the implementation details for some of you functions.
+When you design a program, you divide your application into several functions but don't know the implementation details for some of you functions.
 You can use the `pass` keyword as a temporary function body to write a **function stub** -- you can also print a message or return some value in the stub.
 You replace it with real code when you are ready to implement it.

 ```python
 def do_homework():